Your biotech mastery is so extensive you could explain the complexities of gene editing to a single cell organism.

 Here are a few ways to make your work history stand out:

 Don’t downplay your skill in the lab.
 While teamwork and communication are vital in biotech, your technical expertise is your bread and butter.
-You flex these skills daily, whether conducting gene editing with CRISPR technology or interpreting complex data in bioinformatics software.
+You flex these skills daily and your resume should reflect that.

 Biotech work experience entry example: